N00byKing/jubilant-puteto/README.md

 The millionth and one Chip-8 Emulator.
 Doesn't actually work correctly, wrapping is f'd.

-Got debug functinoality though, so thats nice
+Got debug functionality though, so thats nice

 bye